raspberrypilearning/pixel-art/en/step_7.md

 `style=` allows you to add CSS inside your HTML which is convenient here.

-When one of the colours in the palette is clicked on, the colour of the pen should change.
+We need to add code so that when one of the colours in the palette is clicked on, the colour of the pen changes.

 + Switch to `script.js` and create a variable called `penColour` at the very top of the file.
-Set the value to `'black'`.
+Set the value of the variable to `'black'`.

 [[[generic-javascript-create-variable]]]